 “We’d offer to give you a lift, of course,” said Crowley quickly, “but there’s nowhere for the bike.”

 “The Bentley hasn’t – Oh.
 Huh.”

 The angel scrambled the spilled contents of the bike’s basket into the back seat and helped the stunned girl in after them.
+(Good Omens)